 Source: Anneloes, Mitchell & Herbert

 - We are quite formal, specifically in the workplace.
-My advice - Mirror the attitude and language level of recruiter - it will help you in your day to day life and in searching for your next job.
+My advice - Mirror the attitude and language level of recruiter - it will help you in your day to day life and in searching for your next language job.

 - We wouldn't be known for our amazing English skills - so we can be easily impressed by your level of English.